ClickHouse/ClickHouse/dbms/tests/instructions/developer_instruction_en.md

 To start working with ClickHouse repository you will need a GitHub account.

-Probably, you already have one.
-If you don't, please register at https://github.com.
-In case you do not have ssh keys, you should generate them and then upload them on GitHub.
+You probably already have one, but if you don't, please register at https://github.com.
+In case you do not have SSH keys, you should generate them and then upload them on GitHub.
 It is required for sending over your patches.
-It is also possible to use the same ssh keys that you use with any other ssh servers - probably you already have those.
+It is also possible to use the same SSH keys that you use with any other SSH servers - probably you already have those.

 Create a fork of ClickHouse repository.
 To do that please click on the "fork" button in the upper right corner at https://github.com/ClickHouse/ClickHouse.
 It will fork your own copy of ClickHouse/ClickHouse to your account.